 When and where did you study abroad?

-I spent the 2011 fall semester in Valencia, Spain as part of a study abroad program at the AIP Language Institute.
+I spent a fall semester in Valencia, Spain as part of a study abroad program at the AIP Language Institute.

 How did you search for programs?
 What made you select your program?